OregonTech-AWallace/CST465Canvas/5-.NET/ASP.NET Models.md

 }
 ```

-While there is a lot more that we can do with models, any object is an acceptable model.
+While there is a lot more that we can do with models, any object is technically an acceptable model.